SuryaKshetra/project.github.io/Veeresh/veeresh_reflections.md

 ## What are the kinds of problems we see in the nature? (iteration, recursion, backtracking)

 ### Iteration:
-- A branch of a tree trunk divides into two branches those two branches
+- A branch of a tree trunk divides into two branches.
+Each of those branch are divides into sub-branchs, each of sub-branch divides into nodes each nodes gives rise to leaves.
+This is how nature shows how iteration works.

 ### Recursion:
 -